benzittlau/pi_ano/readme.md

 Install NOOBS raspbian onto the device
 Update keyboard layout and locale to be en_US

+If you don't see a us option edit /etc/default/keyboard instead

 ############### WiFi INSTRUCTIONS ###############

+NOTE: The second time around I just followed the instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis) instead of messing around with all of this.

 Add a WPA_Supplicant configuration: